datarefuge/workflow/advance-work.md

 - The event organizers and team leaders should schedule a call with DataRefuge to go over the process.
 - The event organizers and team leaders for the Seeders and Sorters should also check in with EDGI folks for info about how to make sure that you're seeding and sorting effectively.

+**Note that the Describers role is being redeveloped at the moment, so it is currently not enabled.**

 ## Primer and sub-primer documents
 - Make sure your event has its designated primer and sub-primer documents
 - Those are documents that will inform the work of the Seeders/Sorters at your event.
 They will tell them which website or website sections they should be focusing on for URL discovery.